jaqmol/proto-db/Readme.md

 2. **Don't compromise debugability.**
 3. **Cover all features.**

-> ProtoDB is a lean layer around IndexedDB.
+> ProtoDB is a lean layer (7kb minified) around IndexedDB.
 While keeping most of wording and concept, it offers the following comforts:
 - **transactions** are completely **abstracted away**
 - **single data items and arrays** thereof are **treated alike**
 - **asynchronous behavior** is implemented with **JS promises**